auroraptor/df_designer_frontend_coding_challenge_solution/README.md

 1. Fetch a list of available graphs from `/api/graphs` via a `GET` request.
 2. Fetch the selected graph data from `/api/graphs/:id` via a `GET` request.
 3. Organize nodes into columns.
-4. "Untangle" the connection between the columns of nodes.
-5. Render the graph into the DOM.

-1. Fetch a list of available graphs from /api/graphs via a GET request.
-2. Fetch the selected graph data from /api/graphs/:id via a GET request.
-3. Organize nodes into columns.
-4. "Untangle" the connections between the columns of nodes using the Sugiyama algorithm.
+4. "Untangle" the connections between the columns of nodes using the **Sugiyama algorithm**.
 5. Render the graph into the DOM using minimal inline styling and SVG for edges.

 For more details about the original challenge, read through [this file](https://github.com/mablin7/df_designer_frontend_test).